 In Costa Rica you can find several raw-food projects.
 Fasting-retreats, waterfall experiences with gourmet raw food and private families.
 There are two and a half possibilities to buy organic fruits and veggies, so you know the whole alternative community in quite a short time and will be busy greeting everybody instead of shopping your food ;)

 You have to know..
 Internet doesn´t always tell you the truth^^ We did a lot of research and found Costa Rica the ultimate target..
 Reality gave us a humid kiss and blew a wind out of pesticides in our face.
 There are many reserved nature parks, that´s right.
 But also Costa Rica is very small and all the love of nature from the government means nothing if they also allow and seem to encourage spraying every little plant, every private garden, all pastures and even (hold yourselves) THE COWS.. yes..they spray them..

 People running around with red eyes pretending they would love not to spray "but there is no other way, you know"..
 Even all the foreigners, who try to be organic and so on, don´t seem to bring balance to the enormous trend to be like the USA.
 There are not only to much pharmacies for humans and plants, also the people are usually a little to fat and still squeeze themselves in the second hand wear from the USA.
 We did´nt know if to cry or to laugh.

 But the nature that is still intact is mindblowing.
 Giant blue-glittering Butterflies clear waterstreams, high trees and deep jungles.

-Vladimir asks her, how she could pretend the big river in Moscow would once be filled with clear drinking water, so people all over the world come to drink from it.
+The author of a wise book asks the protoganist how she could pretend the big river in Moscow would once be filled with clear drinking water, so people all over the world come to drink from it.
 He said that this is a crazy idea.
 But she answers him: "Just stop polluting it!"